Going To College With a Learning Disability

 7. Accentuate the Positive

 When composing your college applications, consider talking about your learning disability in your college essays.
-Being able to overcome adversity always looks good on an application, and can help those who want to go to college with a learning disability.
+Overcoming adversity always looks good on an application and can help those who want to excel further in their careers.

 8. Consider Extra Help

-Seeking the help of a tutor might be the best way of getting good grades when you have a learning disability and want to go to college.
-Also, look for different grants or scholarships that could help you continue this help when you attend a college with a learning disability.
+Seeking help from teachers, aides, or professionals might help you get good grades when you have a learning disability and want to go to college.
+Also, look for different grants or scholarships that can help you continue this assistance.

 The above steps can help you get into the college of your choice while still taking into account some of the difficulties of being a student with a learning disability.